ben300694/semanticLabelingTool/README.md

 # semanticLabelingTool
-Tool to create ground truth semantic segmentation masks using super pixels.
+Tool to create ground truth semantic segmentation masks using super pixels and at the same time training a network to suggest labels that have to be corrected by the annotator.

 The goal is to finetune a network to perform the semantic segmentation for you, using [tensorflow-deeplab](https://github.com/DrSleep/tensorflow-deeplab-resnet).